Ir0n2/RoryFlix/README.md

 | Windows    | ⚠ Untested        |
 | macOS      | ⚠ Untested        |

 The Remote currently depends on **xdotool**, which is the main reason Linux is recommended.
 There is a windows version of xdotool.
 Intheory everything could work in windows.
 I often wondered if xdotool/Roryflix would work in WSL (windows subsystem for linux) feel free to port it over yourself and make a windows fork.
+Same goes for xdotool. xdotool uses x11 stuff.
+You'd need to use ydotool for it to work on wayland, I do believe.

 ---